 The Santa Barbara Metropolitan Transit District (MTD) provides public transit to the residents and visitors of the South Coast of Santa Barbara County, a service area of approximately 52 square miles and service area population of 199,668.
-According to the Federal Transit Administration (FTA), Santa Barbara is a small transit-intensive city (STIC), meaning that MTD provides an unusually high level of service, and residents use the service at a very high level for a city of this size.
+According to the Federal Transit Administration (FTA), Santa Barbara is a small transit-intensive community (STIC), meaning that MTD provides an unusually high level of service, and residents use the service at a very high level, for a community of this size.